-- 10.1 Full-term or mid-term agreements will be submitted for Agency Head review after AFSA/FAS certifies that they have been ratified by its bargaining unit. - 10.2 This agreement shall become effective on the date approved by the Agency Head or on the date on which the 30-day time limit for Agency Head review expires, whichever is earlier.
+- 10.1 Full-term or mid-term agreements will be submitted for Agency Head review after AFSA/FAS certifies that they have been ratified by its bargaining unit. - 10.2 This agreement shall become effective on the date approved by the Agency Head or on the 31st calendar day after the date signed by the Parties, whichever is earlier.